idris-lang/Idris-dev/docs/proofs/example1.rst

    * - Introduce a lambda binding around the current hole and focus on the body.
      - intro \`{{x}}

-   * - state now looks like this
+   * - The state now looks like this:
      - .. image:: ../image/elabProofStateEx1_2.png
           :width: 312px
           :height: 84px

-   * - logic now looks like this
+   * - The logic now looks like this:
      - .. image:: ../image/elabLogicEx1_2.png
           :width: 126px
           :height: 45px

-   * - term now looks like this
+   * - The term now looks like this:
      - ?{hole_0} ≈ λ x . ? {hole_2} . {hole_2} . {hole_0}

    * - getEnv